PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/01StraightenHead.instruction.md

 HEADER( *__Step 1: Straighten Head__* )

-- If your head is laterally tilted with respect to the trunk, the HALO will be red:
+- If the HALO is red you must reorient your head:

 CENTER( IMAGE(Pictures/StraightenHeadRed.jpg, 200)  )

-- Look straight ahead so that the virtual laser pointer falls on the central target, then slowly straighten your head on your shoulders.
+- Look straight ahead so that the virtual laser pointer falls on the central target, then slowly tilt your head on your shoulders.
 This will make the HALO turn progressively from red to green:

 CENTER( IMAGE(Pictures/InitialPosture.gif, 200) )